Jean de Ligne, Duke of Arenberg: Life

-He participated in the campaign in France and distinguished himself in the Battle of St. Quentin (1557) where he, together with Henry V, Duke of Brunswick-Lüneburg, led the left wing of the infantry in the final attack against the French.
+Jean participated in the campaign in France and distinguished himself in the Battle of St. Quentin (1557) where he, together with Henry V, Duke of Brunswick-Lüneburg, led the left wing of the infantry in the final attack against the French.

 At the start of the rebellion he distanced himself of his good friend William the Silent, Lamoral, Count of Egmont and Philip de Montmorency, Count of Hoorn, and remained loyal to the King Philip II of Spain.

-He was unable to stop the spread of Protestantism in his Northern provinces, but succeeded in 1567 to keep them loyal to the Crown without bloodshed.
+He was unable to stop the spread of Protestantism in his northern provinces, but succeeded in 1567 to keep them loyal to the crown without bloodshed.

 Back south, he joined the army under the Duke of Alva, but objected against the arrests of Egmont and Hoorn.

 When Louis and Adolf of Nassau (brothers of William I of Orange) invaded Groningen, he was sent back by Alva to repulse this army.

-There he was killed in the Battle of Heiligerlee on 23 May 1568.
-Cardinal Granvelle described his death as a great loss for the Catholic faith and the King.
+Jean was killed in the Battle of Heiligerlee on 23 May 1568.
+Cardinal Granvelle described his death as a great loss for the Catholic faith and the king.

 Arenberg was buried in the Saint Catherine Church in Zevenbergen, and his remains were moved in 1614 to the family vault in Enghien.

-He had seven children, amongst whom:
+Marriage and issue

+Jean and Marguerite de la Marck-Arenberg had: